beumsk/rpg/README.md

 > story

-- story intro, new world texts, new element mastered, outro
+- new world texts, new element mastered

 > quests?